Financial worries

 Read below for more information.
 You can also log in to your hub to find details about your mortgage.

-• What happens when there’s a change to the Bank of England Base Rate (BBR) or your Standard Variable Rate (SVR)?
+• What happens if there’s a change to the Bank of England Base Rate (BBR) or your Standard Variable Rate (SVR)?

 These are variable rates, which means they can go up or down at any time.
 The affect it will have on your mortgage payments will depend on the type of mortgage you have: